ericbrewe/BreweAcademicSite/content/courses/PHYS_115/_index.md

 |----|----|---|-------|------------|
 | Dr. Eric Brewe | Disque Hall Rm.
 918 | <eb573@drexel.edu> |
 | Virgina Price | DH 916 | <vep32@drexel.edu> |

+**Preamble**
+This class is going to be weird.
+I have taught blended courses, and used the tools available, but have not had any experience with fully online classes.
+I will be trying, I promise to be patient with you, and will ask the same of me.

 **Learning Outcomes**
 * Apply key concepts and physical laws of magnetism and circuits including conservation of charge, Coulomb’s law, electric potential, Kirchoff’s rules, Biot-Savart law, Ampere's law, Faraday’s law and Lenz’s law